-The master of arts (MA) degree in English and American literature is designed to develop your critical writing and scholarly research skills essential to a variety of professional paths.
+The master of arts (MA) degree in English Language and Literatures is designed to develop your critical writing and scholarly research skills essential to a variety of professional paths.
 Our MA in literature alumnae/i go on to further study in top-tier PhD programs, and many have found positions as full-time professors at both community colleges and four-year institutions.
 Others teach high school, or have embarked on promising careers in critical and technical writing, publishing, and editing.

 While at Mills, you’ll have the opportunity to study with our faculty of renowned scholars and writers, and to explore both historical traditions and contemporary literatures in a wide range of classes.
 You’ll find valuable opportunities to work closely and collaboratively with faculty to develop your own research agenda as you choose a course of study and develop a final MA research project that is a sustained piece of scholarly research.
 Our MA in literature students regularly attend and present at nationally recognized literary conferences, and many of our alumnae/i publish articles based on the work they completed at Mills.